eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/cookiecontrolledpage/about.md

 Each page has JavaScript that detects the cookie.

+Note: The SuperAdminView page is protected at the server level by the cookie so there are slight behavioural differences to explore between the AdminView and SuperAdminView.

 You can only access the [AdminView page](/styled/cookies/adminview.html) or [SuperAdminView page](/styled/cookies/superadminview.html) when the cookie is set.

 When the cookie is set the [login page](/styled/cookies/adminlogin.html) will redirect you to the AdminView Page.